 Some of the most funniest scenes include the anguish of the youngest son, Sajit Khan, who has to go through a circumcision operation; disagreements between George Khan and Ella Khan; the realistic bickering between the siblings and without doubt, the arranged marriage meeting between the families, producing laughter totally flooding the REP auditorium.

-This is a play that should no be missed by anyone as it presents a great depiction of British Asian family life represented by an Anglo-Pakistani family from the 1970’s with huge dollops of comedy that will make you laugh for sure whether you are Brit-Asian or not.
+This play presents a great depiction of British Asian family life represented by an Anglo-Pakistani family from the 1970’s with huge dollops of comedy that will make you laugh for sure whether you are Brit-Asian or not.

 View photos from our special meet with the cast.